Empathic Communication Coaching, Mediation and Reconciliation

 Elements of Empathy are a form of OFNR for empathic speaking and listening in conversation with others.
 This includes Connection Requests and Solution Requests, and hearing the Need Behind the No when making and receiving requests.

-An Interpersonal Mediation (IPM) process and a 3Chairs Process for Difficult Conversations (3CP) for mediating between ourself and others.
+Having Difficult Conversations — using an Interpersonal Mediation (IPM) process and a 3Chairs Process for Difficult Conversations (3CP) for mediating between ourself and others.

 Mourn Celebrate Learn (MCL) process for mediating an inner conversation that transforms stress, anxiety, and overwhelm about fear of judgment from others.